luc-github/ESP3D/wiki/hardware-connection.md

 # Hardware connection

-If your motherboard doesn't support wifi, this repo will help you add an ESP32 board with an ESP8266 MCU.
-The ESP32 board supports wifi and will connect to your printer using a serial UART port thus acting as a wifi to UART bridge.
+If your motherboard doesn't support wifi, this repo will help you add an ESP board flashed with ESP3D firmware.
+The ESP32 or ESP8266 MCU on ESP board supports wifi and will connect to your printer using a serial UART port thus acting as a wifi to UART bridge.
 The board needs to be programmed and connected properly to your printer to work.
-The printer motherboard will also need to be reprogrammed to enable the UART port that will be used with ESP32 board.
+The printer motherboard will also need to be reprogrammed to enable the UART port that will be used with ESP board.

 Connection between ESP and printer board needs 4 wires:

 - ESP Tx needs to connect to Rx on MCU of printer board.
 - ESP Rx needs to connect to Tx on MCU of printer board.
-- You also need to power supply ESP with with GND and 3V3 or 5V.
+- You also need to power supply ESP board with with GND and 3V3 or 5V.

+## Connecting ESP board (ESP MCU is 3.3V) to 5V printer board

+__Disclaimer__ : this wiki is for reference - you are responsible of your board support or not 5V, we are not responsible for any damage of wrong wiring.

-ESP8266 MCU supports only 3V3.
-Power supply it with 5V will fry it but note that some ESP32 boards have onboard regulators any might support 5V.
+ESP32 and ESP8266 MCU are supporting only 3V3.
+Power supply them with 5V will fry them but note that some ESP boards have onboard regulators any might support 5V for power supply.
+Tx and Rx signals will be at 3.3V even when board is supplied with 5V.

-Although not 100% respecting datasheet of ESP8266 [the I/O seem to be 5V tolerant](https://ba0sh1.com/2016/08/03/is-esp8266-io-really-5v-tolerant/) so you can have your ESP Rx pin connected to a 5V supplied MCU.
+Although not 100% respecting datasheet of ESP8266 [the I/O seem to be 5V tolerant](https://ba0sh1.com/2016/08/03/is-esp8266-io-really-5v-tolerant/).
+[I/O of ESP32 seem also 5V tolerant](https://www.ridiculously-simple.com/2021/05/19/are-the-esp32-and-esp8266-5v-tolerant-yes-they-officially-are/) so you can have your ESP Rx pin connected to a 5V supplied MCU.
 To be on the safe side having an 1-10k serial resistor between MCU Tx and ESP Rx will limit the current drawn by ESP.
 The extra clean way would be to have a good bidirectional level shiffter but this requires additional components and some electronics skills to choose correct parts.

 ## Connection diagrams for some printers and ESP boards